ZoqueLabs/website/_posts/2025-06-10-Verifying-lists-of-hash-apps.md

 jq -r '.[].files.[].sha256' packages.json
 ```
 &nbsp;
-But since our goal is to focus on "suspicious" applications, we are going to use more specific filters with this command:
+But since our goal is to concentrate on "less common" applications we will use more specific filters with this command:
 ```bash
 jq -r '.[] | select (((.name | startswith("com.google.android.") or startswith("com.android.") or startswith("com.samsung") or startswith("com.sec.")) and (.system == true)) | not)' packages.json | jq -r '.files.[].sha256'
 ```